 There are two gorilla trekking spots in Uganda: Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.

 The reason why travelers come to Bwindi Impenetrable Forest National Park is to see the magnificent mountain gorillas.
 Being able to witness these impressive animals in their natural habitat is an experience you’ll never forget.
 Besides gorilla trekking, you can also go on a nature walk in the park.

 The worldwide Mountain Gorillas are the rare but most interesting primates to see.
 Uganda has the highest percentage of Mountain Gorillas in the world.
 There are currently less than 1000 mountain gorillas left in the world and almost half of the population resides in Bwindi Impenetrable National Park.

-Gorilla trekking is therefore the major tourist activity in Bwindi Impenetrable Forest National Park and Uganda at large.
+Gorilla trekking is therefore the major tourist activity in Bwindi Impenetrable National Park and Uganda at large.